 For more details about your information rights, please visit ico.org.uk.

 If you have any enquiries which are related to either the Data Protection Act 1998, GDPR or the Freedom of Information Act 2000, you can email your query to us at firstname.lastname@example.org

-Please Note: Data protection law is changing on 25th May 2018 when the EU General Data Protection Regulation (GDPR), designed to protect citizens from privacy and data breaches, comes into place.
+Please Note: Data protection law changed on 25th May 2018 when the EU General Data Protection Regulation (GDPR), designed to protect citizens from privacy and data breaches, came into place.
 From this date we will be meeting all GDPR requirements.

 Compliance With GDPR, Article 30

 As a subsidiary of Liverpool City Council’s Regeneration & Employment Directorate, Liverpool International Music Festival complies with Article 30 of the GDPR.